fastrgv/AdaGate/README.md

 	* adagate_osx (Mac)
 	* adagate_gnu (Linux)

+Note that the Windows executable can be run on linux using wine thusly:

+	* wine binw64/adagate64.exe

 ----------------------------------------------------------------------

 This linux executable was built on [RedHat] Scientific-Linux to not only run well, but to rebuild easily.
 I believe this single linux executable will run on most recent distributions of linux.
 It has been tested on OpenSuse and Mint.

 But the distributed linux executable requires glibc v2.14 or newer.
-That means if your distribution is an older one, it may not run, and you will need to recompile.
+That means if your distribution is an older one, it may not run, and you will need to recompile; or run the Windows executable on linux using wine thusly:

+	* wine binw64/adagate64.exe

 ----------------------------------------------------------------------
 Mac users may also initiate the game by navigating to the installation directory in Finder and clicking the "adagate.app" icon named "AdaGate".